awsdocs/amazon-redshift-management-guide/doc_source/generating-iam-credentials-configure-jdbc-odbc.md

 1. Add JDBC options to provide IAM credentials\.
 You use different combinations of JDBC options to provide IAM credentials\.
 For details, see [JDBC and ODBC Options for Creating Database User Credentials](jdbc-and-odbc-options-for-database-credentials.md)\.

-   The following URL specifies AccessKeyID and SecretAccessKey for an IAM user\.
+   The following URL specifies AccessKeyID and SecretAccessKey for a user\.

    ```
    jdbc:redshift:iam://examplecluster:us-west-2/dev?AccessKeyID=AKIAIOSFODNN7EXAMPLE&SecretAccessKey=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY